- Used to treat post-menopausal women

 To ensure you do not forget to take your tablet, it is best if you try to take it at the same time every day.

 If you are going to have an operation

 Make sure your doctor is aware if you are going to have surgery.
 Make sure your surgeon knows you are taking Premique; they may instruct you to stop taking it about 4 to 6 weeks before you have the operation to reduce your risk of blood clotting.

 Your doctor will advise you on when it is safe to start taking Premique again.

-What happens if I miss a tablet?
+What should I do if I miss my tablet?